tweag/asterius/asterius/nofib/README.md

 /home/skull/tweag/asterius/asterius/nofib/spectral/hartel/Makefile included:
   SRC_MKDEPENDHS_OPTS=-fglasgow-exts
-  EXCLUDED_SRCS += Fast2haskell.hs Fast2haskell2.hs

-  TODO: Actually some of the libraries inside spectral/hartel use these two files.
-Make sure to put them in "common" and add symlinks, or paste copies of them in each subdirectory.

-  past: hartel/Fast2haskell.hs    currently in: common/
-  past: hartel/Fast2haskell2.hs   currently in: common/

 TODO: In GHC, spectral/secretary was actually disabled (because it required `random`).
 See if we wish to keep it or not.

-TODO: References to NoFibUtils might be broken right now, since folders were moved around and the symlinks will not work.

 TODO: smp seems to ignore some tests.
 Taken from its Makefile:
   SUBDIRS = sieve callback001 callback002 threads001 threads003 threads006 threads007 chan